 Additionally, the letter mentions that “mid-sized advisers” (advisers with assets under management between $25 million and $100 million) that are required to transition to state registration under Section 410 of the Dodd-Frank Act, will be given a grace period during which they will be permitted to come into compliance with state law before withdrawing their SEC registration.
 This is in part due to the fact that once final rules are adopted, the IARD system will require reprogramming in order to ease the transition from SEC to state registration, which will take until the end of the year to complete.

 Although the letter indicates the likely extension of the compliance dates, firms affected by these provisions should continue to take steps necessary to register with the SEC or transition to state registration, as the case may be.
-For additional information, please contact Zac Rosenberg, Compliance Consultant by email at firstname.lastname@example.org or by phone at (619) 278-0020.
+For additional information, contact us at (619) 278-0020 to schedule your consultation.